ACTION PLAYBOOK

 Now, choose one or more social media platforms where you can tag the reporter.
 Adapt the message you wrote in Step 3 to the correct length and for a public audience, then use the social media handles you found in Step 1 to tag the reporter/creator.

-Journalists are actually quite accessible online!
-They increasingly rely on social media to monitor their beat, connect with sources, receive tips and pitches, and build their organization’s profile.
-Social media is truly as effective a way to reach reporters as email, and you never know who else you inspire with your post, too!
+Journalists are actually quite accessible online.
+They rely on social media to monitor their beat, connect with sources, receive tips and pitches, and build their organization’s profile.
+Social media is often as effective for reaching reporters as email, and you never know who else you inspire with your post, too.

 And that’s it, playbook complete!
 Feel accomplished.